 GrabCar is back, thank heavens!
 For many people in Metro Manila, the ride-hailing app and Transportation Network Vehicle Service (TNVS) is a lifesaver; especially for those who don’t own their own vehicle or those who’d rather do without the hassle of driving themselves and finding parking space.

-The resumption of GrabCar services followed shortly after authorities placed Metro Manila under General Community Quarantine or GCQ last 1 June.
+The initial resumption of GrabCar services followed shortly after authorities first placed Metro Manila under GCQ last 1 June.
 To be clear, though, only a minute fraction of the GrabCar fleet has been allowed to operate.
-Out of the initial list of 31,000 drivers Grab submitted to the Land Regulatory and Franchising Board (LTFRB) for accreditation, only 2,025 government-validated GrabCar drivers were deployed beginning 1 June.
+Out of the initial list of 31,000 drivers Grab submitted to the Land Regulatory and Franchising Board (LTFRB) for accreditation, only 2,025 government-validated GrabCar drivers were deployed on 1 June.

 #GrabContactlessRide: A safety campaign against COVID-19